-Hyperhidrosis can be extremely inconvenient and cause the sufferer much embarrassment.
-Clothes can become soaked through, requiring the individual to change his/ her shirts throughout the day or risk social embarrassment.
-This can impact self-esteem and hinder their professional standing and romantic relationships.
-Those who suffer from sweating on their palms may find it difficult to grip objects and driving may become unsafe.
-They may also feel too embarrassed to offer a handshake when meeting new people.
+Hyperhidrosis can be extremely inconvenient and embarrassing.
+It can impact self-esteem and affect professional performance and romantic relationships.
+Those who suffer from sweating on their palms may find it difficult to grip objects and feel embarrassed to offer a handshake when meeting new people.

-Hyperhidrosis is a medical condition and should be treated accordingly.
-With treatments available today, there is no reason to continue suffering from excessive sweating.
-Our New York dermatologist, Dr. Paul Jarrod Frank, specializes in the treatment of excessive sweating and offers the most cutting-edge treatments to his NYC patients.
+With a variety of treatments available, there is no reason to continue suffering from excessive sweating.
+Our New York dermatologist, Dr. Paul Jarrod Frank, specializes in the treatment of excessive sweating and offers the most cutting-edge options to his NYC patients.

 Most cases of hyperhidrosis occur in patients who are otherwise healthy.
-In some cases, hyperhidrosis can be linked to other diseases.
-Occasionally heat and emotions cause hyperhidrosis.
-Most people who suffer from hyperhidrosis, however, sweat heavily at all times, regardless of activity level, emotions or the weather.
+In some cases, it can be linked to other diseases and occasionally, heat and emotions are the cause.
+Most people who suffer from hyperhidrosis sweat heavily at all times, regardless of activity level, emotions, or the weather.

-When assessing patients for treatment, Dr. Frank will first review their medical histories to reduce the possibility that any systemic diseases or conditions are causing hyperhidrosis.
-Next he will assess the amount of sweat that is produced by the individual to determine if it is considered normal or excessive.
-This is done by examining the areas of the body that sweat excessively and, if necessary, performing tests to determine the amount of sweat produced.
-Then Dr. Frank will recommend the best course of medical treatment for excessive sweating, along with any modifications to diet or behavior that may help improve hyperhidrosis.
+When assessing patients for treatment, our team will first review the medical history to eliminate the possibility that any systemic diseases or conditions are causing hyperhidrosis.
+Next, we will assess the amount of sweat that is produced and determine if it is considered normal or excessive.
+This is done by examining the areas of the body that sweat excessively.
+In some cases, additional tests are needed to determine the amount of sweat produced.
+Then, we will recommend the best course of treatment for you, along with any modifications to diet or behavior that may help improve hyperhidrosis.

 When recommending treatment for hyperhidrosis to his NYC patients, Dr. Frank prefers to identify solutions that will provide long-term results with few side effects.
-Among these, he has identified VASER® Hyperhidrosis Therapy and Botox injections as the best treatments for excessive sweating.
+Among these, he has identified VASER® hyperhidrosis therapy, neuromodulator injections, and certain anticholinergic oral medications as the best treatments for excessive sweating.

 VASER® Hyperhidrosis Therapy